 It is supposed to help prevent hair greying.

-There are also recipes how to produce your own natural shampoo using dried butterfly pea flowers.
+There are also recipes on how to produce your natural shampoo using dried butterfly pea flowers.

 Butterfly Pea Flower Tea has been used as a brain booster by mental workers, students, teachers, researchers in areas where this plant naturally grows.